 Supervisor: Dr. Alfredo Galindo-Uribarri

-I performed data analysis during the summer of 2018 under supervision of Dr. A. Galindo-Uribarri.
+I worked on data analysis during Summer 2018 under the supervision of Dr. A. Galindo-Uribarri.
 This experiment is an effort led by Yale University to find signatures of the sterile neutrino at short baselines from ORNL’s High Flux Isotope Reactor and to determine the antineutrino energy spectrum from fission of U-235.
 My task was to write ROOT scripts to do background studies and explore cuts in the data parameters that would maximize antineutrino counts.
 The parameters that we varied included pulse-shape discrimination, e-scatter, fiducial z, and time range between inverse beta decay signals, which described properties of antineutrino detections.
-This project looks for physics beyond the Standard Model by looking for another flavor of the neutrino.
-Currently, the open questions of neutrino physics and connections to Lattice QCD drive me to pursue a PhD in any of these fields.
+This project looks for physics beyond the Standard Model by looking for another neutrino flavor.

 Project | 02